-- 1. The provisions in this Chapter shall apply to all properties within their respective mixed-use overlay districts, but the provisions do not supersede the underlying base district provisions until a property is developed in compliance with the provisions of this Chapter. - 2.
-New projects may be developed in compliance with the existing underlying base district, provided that all standards and requirements of the underlying base district are met. - 3.
+1. The provisions in this Chapter shall apply to all properties within their respective mixed-use overlay districts, but the provisions do not supersede the underlying base district provisions until a property is developed in compliance with the provisions of this Chapter.

+- 2. New projects may be developed in compliance with the existing underlying base district, provided that all standards and requirements of the underlying base district are met. - 3.
 Regulations, development standards, and requirements in the underlying base district shall continue to apply to those projects that are currently developed according to the existing standards. - 4.
 For legal non-conforming uses (i.e., uses that do not comply with the provisions of the base district or this Chapter), the provisions in Section 9.02.180 (Legal Nonconforming Uses, Improvements, and Parcels) shall apply.

-D. Option to apply mixed-use overlay district standards.
+C. Option to apply mixed-use overlay district standards.

 - 1. The owner or developer of any property within any mixed-use overlay district may choose to develop in compliance with the standards and procedures in this Chapter that apply to the particular mixed-use overlay district in which the property is located. - 2.
 In order to exercise the option to develop under the provisions in this Chapter, approval of a development review application shall be required in compliance with Chapter 9.02.030 (Development Review Process).
-In granting the approval, the review authority shall find that:
+In granting the approval, the review authority shall find that: - a.

-- a.
 The proposed development is in compliance with the provisions in this Chapter; and - b.
-Approval of the project will not reduce the amount of land available in mixed-use overlay zone areas to a point where the City's affordable housing needs under the Regional Housing Needs Assessment (RHNA) cannot be met. - E. Other applicable regulations.
-Other applicable regulations can be found in Section 9.09.250 (Live-Work Development) and Section 9.09.260 (Mixed-Use Projects). - F. Applicable regulations after completion of development.
+Approval of the project will not reduce the amount of land available in mixed-use overlay zone areas to a point where the City's affordable housing needs under the Regional Housing Needs Assessment (RHNA) cannot be met. - D. Other applicable regulations.
+Other applicable regulations can be found in Section 9.09.250 (Live-Work Development) and Section 9.09.260 (Mixed-Use Development). - E. Applicable regulations after completion of development.
 Once a property is developed in compliance with the provisions in this Chapter, the provisions of this Chapter completely supersede the provisions of the underlying base district.
-Whenever the requirements of the overlay district impose a more or less restrictive standard than the provisions of the underlying base district, the requirements of the overlay district shall govern. - G. Effect of Alessandro Boulevard Streetscape Master Plan.
-Projects on property located with frontage directly along Alessandro Boulevard shall be subject to the guidelines in the Alessandro Boulevard Streetscape Master Plan.
-If there is a conflict between the standards in this Chapter and the guidelines in the Alessandro Boulevard Streetscape Master Plan, the standards of this Chapter shall apply. - H. Use of photographs.
-Photographs and illustrations in this Chapter are included for illustrative purposes only.
+Whenever the requirements of the overlay district impose a more or less restrictive standard than the provisions of the underlying base district, the requirements of the overlay district shall govern. - F. Use of photographs.
+Photographs and illustrations are included in this Chapter for illustrative purposes only.
 Specific development standards in this Chapter are the controlling language for purposes of development regulation.